MikeRixWolfe/TwilioGallery/README.md

 # TwilioGallery
-Imagur like image gallery front end for MikeRixWolfe/twilio_server.
+Imgur like image gallery front end for MikeRixWolfe/twilio_server.
 It displays paginated overall and user galleries.